What computer books would you recommend reading?

 Over the history of computer books there have been lots of classics, top sellers, and books that are still considered great, even though some of them are out of print.

-C Programming Language by Brian Kernighan and Dennis Ritchie aka K&R was first published in 1978 and is one of the greatest programming language books ever written by two icons in the computer industry including Dennis Ritchie who wrote the C programming language.
+The C Programming Language by Brian Kernighan and Dennis Ritchie aka K&R was first published in 1978.
+It is one of the greatest programming language books ever written, by two icons in the computer industry.
+Dennis Ritchie authored the C programming language, which is used in every major field of computing.

 The Soul of A New Machine by Tracy Kidder was first published in 1981 and won a Pulitzer Prize.
 This great book covers the development of computers and the in the late 1970s.